Canadian Forces Operational Uniforms

 Generation 3 Production TW Cadpat Lightweight Coat

 Initially known as the A/AF Lightweight Coat this was produced in response to requests by the Air Force for a uniform with concealed buttons which would prevent snagging.
 It was adopted by both the Army and The Air Force, hence the A/AF designation.
-This is now current standard production.
+This was standard production as the Converged combat Uniform until the adoption of the Enhanced Combat Uniform (ECU).

 Wide Brim Combat Hat